ELRuncho/AWSHealthSnsToLambda/README.md

   * Copy the webhook URL from the setup instructions and use it in the next section.

+# Creating AWS Health alert using CloudWatch Events and SNS

+  * In the AWS consolo go to Personal Health Dashboard

+  * Click on 'Setup notifications with CloudWathc Events' on the upper right-hand corner.
+This will take you directly to create a CloudWatch Event

+  * On the event select the `Service Name`, in this case is `Health`,  On `Event Type` select `All Events` unless you need to alert specific events
+  * On the `Targets` section select `SNS Topic` as the target and input the topic you created on `Topic*`

 ## To encrypt your secrets use the following steps:

   * Create or use an existing KMS Key - http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html